shortcircuit-design/Jims-Toolbox/README.md

 keep expanding to make a re-install quicker and easier but also try to add tools for fixing your install.
 And when I run into a handy registry hack or fix I add it too.

 Thank you for your interest.
-If you would like to support me you can provide me with comments and requests and if you really feel like doing a big thing you can buy me a coffee.
+If you would like to support me you can provide me with comments and requests and if you feel like doing a big thing you can buy me a coffee.

 Enjoy the Toolbox.

+Disclaimer: With using Jim's Toolbox you accept that I am not responsible for any harm to your system.
+This includes blowing up your computer, Deleting system files, and Corrupting your HDD or SDD.
+This program is as it is.
+There is no guarantee.
+There is a reason why I add the notion that a program or function can be dangerous.